socketry/toolbox/context/stack-inspection.md

 ### Stack Appears Empty

-If `rb-fiber-bt` shows no frames:
+If `rb-stack-trace` shows no frames:

-1. Check fiber status: `rb-fiber 5`
-2. Verify it's not TERMINATED
-3. Try: `rb-fiber-vm-frames 5` for raw frame data
-4. Use: `rb-fiber-debug-unwind 5` to see saved register state
+1. Ensure you've switched to a fiber: `rb-fiber-scan-switch 5`
+2. Check fiber status in scan output (avoid TERMINATED fibers)
+3. Try C-only backtrace: `bt`

 ### C Backtrace Too Short

-After `rb-fiber-switch`, if `bt` shows few frames:
+After `rb-fiber-scan-switch`, if `bt` shows few frames:

 1. The fiber may be newly created
-2. Check: `rb-fiber-bt 5` for Ruby-level frames
-3. Compare with: `rb-fiber-vm-frames 5` for all VM frames
+2. Use: `rb-stack-trace` for the combined view

-The C backtrace only shows where the fiber was suspended, not the full Ruby call chain.
+3. The C backtrace only shows where the fiber was suspended

+The combined `rb-stack-trace` gives the full picture.

 ## See Also